No booking fees on the app

 York to London Kings Cross train timetable

-Journey from York to London Kings Cross on the fastest train in 1h 50m, usually 2h 3m.
-Every day, 62 trains leave from York, starting at 00:29 and ending at 22:59.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From York to London Kings Cross, take the fastest train in 1h 50m, typically 2h 4m.
+Daily, 69 trains depart from York, with the first at 04:40 and the last at 22:59.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 | Departs | Arrives | Operator | ||